jsychong/MetaboAnalystR/README.md

+# metaboanalystr
-# metaboanalystrA R package for MetaboAnalyst
+# A R package for MetaboAnalyst